sabegg2/Project3/README.md

 - Anemometer Data Comparison Dashboard
 - Steph Abegg

+## Research Question

+3D anemometers offer more comprehensive measurements than 2D anemometers by capturing wind speed and direction in three dimensions, providing a complete understanding of wind flow.
+This makes them ideal for complex environments and scientific research that require detailed wind analysis.
+However, they are typically more expensive and may be more susceptible to environmental factors such as precipitation and icing up.
+In contrast, 2D anemometers measure only the horizontal components of wind speed and direction, making them suitable for applications where vertical wind measurements are less critical or where there is a fair amount of precipitation.

+A question is whether 2D anemometer data such as temperature, wind direction, and wind speed can be used as a substitute for the equivalent measurements from a 3D anemometer.
+This would be particularly beneficial during the times when a 3D anemometer is iced up.
+To address this question, we analyze data collected from a 2D anemometer and a 3D anemometer at the same location during the same 30-day time frame.
+The data from both anemometers is recorded on 5-second intervals.
+The data for each anemometer is first averaged over 15-minute windows (this smooths out the data as well as corresponds to how the wind data is used in practice), and then the 15-minute averaged temperatures, wind directions, and wind speeds are directly compared via timeseries plots, regression analysis, and binning.

 ## The Elements of the Dashboard

 The elements of the dashboard are: